legend80s/mixin-loader/README.md

 >    ^
 >  No mixin named border-radius

-The build error tells that the required file needs a mixin import directive (`@import "border-radius";`) be prepended, but you cannot modify the third-party file.
+The build error tells that the required file needs a mixin import directive (`@import "border-radius";`) to be prepended, but you cannot modify the third-party file.

-To solve this problem, I create this loader to prepend any compass mixins you want to the scss file before processed by sass-loader
+To solve this, I create this loader to prepend compass mixins to the target files before processed by sass-loader.

 ## How it works
 This loader prepends either `@import "compass";` or `@import "~compass-mixins/lib/compass";` to your scss file.